Guide To Pedregalejo: Malaga’s Fishing Neighbourhood

 If you love exploring beyond the city centres wherever you go, I highly recommend visiting the Pedregalejo neighbourhood.
 It’s small but unique and rich in culture.

 Do you have any questions?
-Drop them in the comments below, and I’ll be happy to help you.
+Drop them in the comments below or connect with other travellers and me in my Facebook group.

 Enjoy your trip to Malaga!